 Impairment of Long-Lived Assets.
-We, using our best estimates based on reasonable and supportable assumptions and projections, review for impairment our property and equipment and definite-lived intangible assets in accordance with Statement of Financial Accounting Standards No. 144, "Accounting for the Impairment or Disposable of Long-Lived Assets."
-We did not recognize any impairment of long-lived assets during the six months ended June 30, 2007 or 2006.
+Using our best estimates based on reasonable and supportable assumptions and projections, we review for impairment our property and equipment and definite-lived intangible assets in accordance with Statement of Financial Accounting Standards No. 144, "Accounting for the Impairment or Disposable of Long-Lived Assets."
+There was no indication of impairment that existed at September 30, 2007 or 2006.